luqven/truePrice/README.md

 ## Use

-- Copy paste the URL or the name of the item you want to buy
+- Enter the name of the item you want to buy
-- Select it from the 3 options returned by the program
-- Receive current price trend & past price trends (if available)
+- Returns the average sold price for that item